 To start, I combined garlic powder, salt, and freshly ground pepper and rubbed the mixture all over the meat.
-Then, I seared both sides of the meat in a Dutch oven over medium-high heat.
+Then, I seared both sides of the meat in olive oil in a Dutch oven over medium-high heat.

 Wondering what to serve with this?
-I opted for a baked potato, sauteed turnip and mustard leaves from my garden and a delicious horseradish cream sauce.
+I opted for mashed potatoes, sautèed turnip and mustard leaves from my garden, and delicious horseradish cream.

 - 2 teaspoons garlic powder